Jerry-Master/polygons/README.md

 ### Public Methods and Operators
 * **Intersection**: Represented by *.
 Returns the intersection of two convex polygons.
-  - Cost: `O(n log(m))`
+  - Cost: `O((m+n)log(m+n))`
   - Algorithm
-   For each side compute the cross points of the other polygon with the line it represents.
+   Compute the intersection points of both polygons
-   Then, from the cross points and the vertices select the two that are contained by the other two.
+   Compute the vertices of each polygon that are inside the other polygon
-   Finally, add all the points created in this process.
+   Call the constructor on those points.
 * **Union**: Represented by +.
 Returns the convex union of two convex polygons.
   - Cost: `O((m+n)log(m+n))`
   - Algorithm